n3554/n3554/technical_specification/parallelism.4.algorithms.md

 3. *Complexity:* $\bigoh{\texttt{last - first}}$ applications of `operator+`.

 4. *Notes:* The primary difference between `exclusive_scan` and `inclusive_scan` is that `exclusive_scan` excludes the `i`th input element from the `i`th sum.
+    If the `operator+` function is not mathematically associative, the behavior of `exclusive_scan` may be non-deterministic.

 ```
 template<class InputIterator, class OutputIterator,